Giacomina Lapenna: Personal life

 From the first issue (1962) of Amica, the weekly magazine of Corriere della Sera, she edited the column La donna che lavora (The woman who works).
 As author of the first guide book on professions open to women, with the legal provisions of the time, she won the "Cinque vie" award in 1969, awarded by the mayor of Milan Aldo Aniasi.
 From 1970 to 1991 she edited the column for scholastic and professional orientation Cosa farò domani (What I'll do tomorrow) in the weekly magazine Famiglia Cristiana.
 In 1978 she was awarded the prize of the Presidency of the Council of Ministers as author of a guide book on paramedical professions in Italy.
 She published in 1994, for Lupetti publishing, Come parlare in pubblico con travolgente insuccesso (How to speak in public with overwhelming failure) and in 1998, for the same publisher, Come te non c'è nessuno.
 Comunicazione d'amore o quasi (There is no one like you.
 Communication of love or almost).
 In 2011 she was awarded the gold medal for 50 years of journalistic activity by the Italian Order of Journalists.

 Since 1971 she participated, as advisor and consultant to the priest Luigi Maria Verzé, in the foundation of the San Raffaele Hospital in Milan and in the formation of the Fondazione Centro San Raffaele del Monte Tabor, hosting the school centre of the "Taborine", a specialized nursing corps.
-Since 2005 she has been involved, on a voluntary basis, in the training of executives and managers of the non-profit organization SOS Milano.
+Beginning in 2005 she was involved, on a voluntary basis, in the training of executives and managers of the non-profit organization SOS Milano.